joeHillman/boilerplate/README.md

 LEARNED:
 * Grunt needs package files read in at the top level in grunt file not read in on individual task files.
 * Ignore global can be problematic.
+* When you hit an odd error, it could be a version issue.

 Files that are still using BP5 Defaults.
 * Server side files